 The 5 Hottest Employee Engagement Trends to Follow

-Here are 5 employee engagement trends that you can leverage to take your organization to the next level:
+Here are five key employee engagement drivers that you can leverage to incentivize a high-performing workforce.

-While that’s no longer relevant in today’s landscape, financial assistance, such as medical coverage, can go a long way in engaging employees.
+While that’s no longer relevant in today’s landscape, financial assistance, such as medical coverage, can engage employees.

 However, some companies are providing this financial assistance in unique ways, catering to the needs of the modern workforce.